matthew-cheney/vocab-farming/README.md

 2. <b>study_guides</b>: This directory contains a JSON file for each chapter.
 Each file contains new words to learn for that chapter, word to remember from previous chapters, as well as other potentially unfamiliar words.
 3. <b>directory_languageCode.pdf</b>: This is a pdf representation of the JSON files listed above, for more convenient printing.
 In our example, this file is called Wizard_Of_Oz_es.pdf.

-Currently, the only supported language codes are definitions, ru (Russian), and es (Spanish).
+Currently, the only supported language codes are definitions, ru (Russian), and es (Spanish).</br>
+Definitions are primarily used for development, and may contain more bugs.
+More comprehensive support will be added in the future.</br>
 PDF creation only supports Russian and Spanish.

 ## Google Translate API